TEALSK12/introduction-to-computer-science/lesson_36.md

 1. Review/Introduction
     -   Play a review game (such as [GrudgeBall](http://toengagethemall.blogspot.com/2013/02/grudgeball-review-game-where-kids-attack.html)) to remind students of the skills and concepts have been learned in this unit.
-        -   Basic loops
+        -   Variables
-        -   Nested loops
+        -   Operators
-        -   User input
+        -   Procedural decomposition/abstraction
-        -   Conditional blocks
+        -   Custom command blocks
-        -   Advanced (conditional) loops
+        -   Custom reporter/predicate blocks
-        -   Boolean logic
+        -   Custom blocks with arguments
     -   Remind students that their solutions to previous assignments are an excellent resource when trying to accomplish similar tasks.
 2. Introduce project
     -   Walk students through the project specification, pointing out important details, potential pitfalls, and requirements.
         -   If students are unfamiliar with the concept of a platform game, spend a couple minutes demonstrating one for the class.
-If you have a SNAP or Scratch version, that works best, but an online game (such as [Super Mario Flash](http://www.pouetpu-games.com/index.php?section=2&game_id=1&w=640&h=480)) will work as well.
+If you have a SNAP or Scratch version, that works best, but an online game (such as <http://www.ponggame.org/>) will work as well.
         -   Discourage students from simply recreating a game they are already familiar with (and using copyrighted assets) and encourage them to be creative and design their own characters and world instead.
         -   Static screens are somewhat easier to implement than smooth scrolling, but scrolling is doable with some scaffolding.
 3. Project

     -   This project is a summative assessment for the unit.
 Students should be demonstrating mastery of all the skills covered.
     -   Most students will require roughly 6-10 hours of total work time to complete the project
         -   Assess the progress of your students regularly using such techniques as asking them to demonstate their incomplete programs, tracking questions asked during lab time, and/or utilizing peer reviews.